Royal City Mission

 The Life Centre

 The Life Centre officially came into being.
 Born out of Ray of Hope's Nighlight program, the Life Centre became a defining feature of who we are.
-With the goal of providing a safe and loving environment for anyone who is in need, the Life Centre grew to include our Meal Program which provides over 50,000 meals a year to anyone in need.
+With the goal of providing a safe and loving environment for anyone who is in need, the Life Centre grew to include our Meal Program.

 Picture